Is Incorporating in British Columbia Worth It for Contractors and Consultants?

 More Paperwork

-You’ll need to keep proper corporate records, file annual returns, and separate business and personal finances.
+You’ll need to maintain corporate records, file annual returns, and keep business and personal finances separate.

 Can’t Use Losses Personally